EventStore/EventStore/docs/clustering/README.md

 - [via a DNS entry](./using-dns.md) and a well-known [gossip port](./gossip.md#gossip-port)
 - [via a list of addresses](./using-ip-addresses.md) of other cluster nodes

-The multi-address DNS name cluster discovery only works for clusters that use self-signed SSL certificates, or run insecure.
+The multi-address DNS name cluster discovery only works for clusters that use certificates signed by a private certificate authority, or run insecure.
 For other scenarios you need to provide the gossip seed using hostnames of other cluster nodes.

 ## Internal communication